Developing Fast Search and Query with In-Memory Indexing

 RediSearch is language aware and support the following languages for stemming.
 The following list of languages are currently supported with RediSearch: “arabic”, “danish”, “dutch”, “english”, “finnish”, “french”, “german”, “hungarian”, “italian”, “norwegian”, “portuguese”, “romanian”, “russian”, “spanish”, “swedish”, “tamil”, “turkish”

-The index specifically support auto-complete engines with specific commands that can provide real-time interactive search suggestions.
+The index specifically supports auto-complete engines with specific commands that can provide real-time interactive search suggestions.

 The fundamental part of any search engine is what’s called an Inverted Index.
 In very simple terms, a search index is a map between words or terms, to the respective documents they appear in.